-^{68.} The seventh action step in the Financial Inclusion Action Plan approved at the Seoul G-20 Summit
+68. The seventh action step in the Financial Inclusion Action Plan approved at the Seoul G-20 Summit reads as follows:

 Integrate Financial Inclusion into all types of Financial System Assessments: Recognising the complementarity between financial stability, financial integrity and financial inclusion, G-20 Leaders call on governments and relevant national and international bodies to improve the way financial inclusion is built into assessments of financial system performance.